 About two months ago, a student I did not see in many years came to the Dojo and said he wanted to pay me an old debt.
 He is now an adult, and it has been many years since he trained, but while recently talking to his mother, he realised that when he was a child they only paid me a very small fee because his family had no money.
-A nominal fee for a student who has no money is also a fee!
-And so, during the years I teach, I got paid in children’s paintings and in flowers from those who did not have any money.
-That’s fine, symbolic payment is a valid payment and a student who paid doesn’t owe me anything later.
+I told him, a nominal fee, for a student who has no money, is also a fee!
+And so, during the years I teach, I got paid in children's paintings and once in flowers, from those who did not have any money.
+That's fine, symbolic payment is a good payment and a student who paid like this doesn't owe me anything later.

 The reason for this economy in Akban is related to the inner freedom I want.
 If, after a student left the dojo, the teacher thinks that the student owes him, that causes big trouble for the teacher, suffering.

 A relationship should allow for exhaling and inhaling.
 If it is not possible to release then it is impossible to put in new air.
 I try to let go, and succeed.
 That’s because I like to breathe, one of the survival secrets I teach.
 This is how I come to Dojo with a happy heart.

 Debt to the community

 Akban is not me, Yossi the teacher, Akban is community of human beings, in the best sense of the word, veterans who have been training together for three decades.
 The debt to me, to the teacher, is simple and settled, it is tuition and attendance, the debt to the community is a different matter.